bludit/blog/bludit-v2-beta1/index.md

 ---
 I would like to present the first beta version of the next generation of Bludit.
 This version of Bludit is **NOT** compatible with any previous Bludit version, because the database structure changed, I going to start working on the `exporter from v1.x to v2.x` but is going to be included in the next Beta version.

 **DO NOT UPDATE YOUR CURRENT VERSION WITH THIS VERSION.
-ONLY FOR CLEAN INSTALLATIONS**
+ONLY FOR CLEAN INSTALLATIONS.**

 **THIS VERSION IS A BETA VERSION AND INCLUDES A LOT OF BUGS!
-IF YOU FIND SOME BUG, PLEASE REPORT IT AND I GOING TO KILL THEM**
+IF YOU FIND SOME BUG, PLEASE REPORT IT AND I GOING TO KILL THEM.**

 ## Changelog
 You can check the changelog on Github.